venetrius/LHL-TinyApp/README.md

             the site header
-            a list of URLs the user has created, each list item containing: a link to "Create a New Short Link" which makes a GET request to /urls/new if user is not logged in:
+            a list of URLs the user has created, each list item containing: a link to "Create a New Short Link" which makes a GET request to /urls/new the date the short URL was created the number of times the short URL was visited the number number of unique visits for the short URL if user is not logged in:
             returns 401